kontent-ai/data-ops/src/commands/sync/diff/README.md

-# Sync-Model Diff Command
+# Sync Diff Command

-The `sync-model diff` command compares the **content models** of two environments and outputs the differences either to the command line interface (CLI) or to a standalone HTML file for improved visual representation and sharing purposes.
+The `sync diff` command compares two environments and outputs the differences either to the command line interface (CLI) or to a standalone HTML file for improved visual representation and sharing purposes.
 You can compare two environments directly by providing parameters for both the source and target (environment IDs and Management API keys).
-Alternatively, you can compare an environment with a local content model folder created by the [`sync-model export`](../export/README.md) command.
+Alternatively, you can compare an environment with a local snapshot created by the [`sync snapshot`](../snapshot/README.md) command.

 ## Default Output

-By default, the `sync-model diff` command outputs the differences to the CLI in a format similar to [Kontent.ai Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/) operations for each modified entity.
+By default, the `sync diff` command outputs the differences to the CLI in a format similar to [Kontent.ai Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/) operations for each modified entity.
 This is suitable for smaller diffs or when you want to inspect individual operations in detail.

 ## Advanced Output

-By specifying the `-a` or `--advanced` flag in the `sync-model diff` command, you can generate a visual diff instead.
+By specifying the `-a` or `--advanced` flag in the `sync diff` command, you can generate a visual diff instead.
 This will create an HTML file at a path specified by the `-o` or `--outPath` parameter (required if `--advanced` is used).
 By default, the generated diff file will open automatically upon completion.
 You can suppress this behavior by using the `-n` or `--noOpen` flag.

 The advanced output is a stylized, interactive overview of all the differences between the two content models.
 It includes the total number and types of changes to individual entity types, along with detailed information on each modified entity and its changeset, emphasizing human readability.

-> **Tip**
+> [!Tip]
 >
 > You can specify both directory and file paths with the `-o` parameter.
 If you provide a file path (with a `.html` suffix), the generated diff will have the name you specify.
 For directory paths, a default naming convention will be used (`diff_<current UTC dateTime>.html`).
 >